randomtruffles/Dominion_League/resources.md

 * **Colonnade**: See **Basilica** above.
 * **Crown + Scepter**: If you use Crown on a Scepter and choose to replay that Crown, the game freezes.
 * **Defiled Shrine**: When gaining a card (except Temple), you cannot choose to resolve other "when you gain" abilities before moving 1 VP from its pile to Defiled Shrine.
-* **Ducat + Debt**: If it's your Buy phase and you haven't bought anything and you have more Debt that you can pay off, then when you pay off any amount of it, all the Ducats in your hand will be played.
+* **Ducat + Debt**: If it's your Buy phase and you haven't bought anything and you have more Debt than you can pay off, then when you pay off any amount of it, all the Ducats in your hand will be played.
-* **Encampment**: See **Other player's turn + Clean-up** below.
+* **Fleet**:
-* **Fleet**: Fleet turns in multiplayer games can happen in the wrong order.
+  * Fleet turns in games with 3 or more players can happen in the wrong order.
-* **Fleet + Star Chart**: When you shuffle your deck during your Clean-up phase, if the next turn is a Fleet turn, you don't get to use Star Chart.
+  * **Star Chart**: When you shuffle your deck during your Clean-up, if the next turn is a Fleet turn, you don't get to use Star Chart.
 * **Governor**: When you play a Governor and choose the third option, you are forced to trash a card.
 * **Hamlet**: If you discard a card for +1 Action and then have no cards in hand, you can choose to discard for +1 Buy, discard nothing, and still get +1 Buy.
 * **Herbalist**: See **Capitalism** above.